ThomasWorkOnline/Quark/README.md

 ```

 By returning false, we do not prevent the event propagation.
 Returning true can be useful when you want to prevent the app from propagating the event any further.
 For instance, in a FPS, you would not wan't your player controller to shoot when left-clicking in your inventory.
 Furthermore, your player controller should not be aware that a click event has been fired.
+By returning true, Quark internally discards the event for further handlers.

 # Dependencies
 glm: https://github.com/g-truc/glm<br />